Poojachalla/Example_writage/hamburgermenu/hamburgermenu.md

 component to a form.
 For more information, refer [Add a Component to a Form](https://opensource.hcltechsw.com/volt-mx-docs/docs/documentation/Iris/iris_user_guide/Content/C_UsingComponents.html%22%20/l%20%22add-a-component-to-a-form).

-1. Building and previewing the app
+## D.  Building and previewing the app

 After performing all the above steps, you can build your app and run it on your device.
 For more information, you can refer to the [Building and